SaturdaySans/SaturdaySans/README.md

 # 💫 About Me:
-A J1 student studying in Singapore, passionate in Devops & Cybersecurity :D!
-I enjoy ricing & experimenting with my arch server as a hobbyist~
+A student studying in Singapore, passionate in Devops & Networks :D!
+I enjoy ricing & experimenting with my server as a hobbyist~

 Learning:
-- Advanced Kubernetes -- Helm, Ingress, scaling, persistence
+- Kubernetes: Helm, Ingress, scaling, persistence
-- Service Meshing with Istio & Admiral
+- Service Meshing with Istio
 - Provisioning with Terraform

 Exploring: